-You can find more information on state parks by visiting the Minnesota State Parks web site or pick up a copy of the Parks Guide from the DNR Information Center.
+You can find more information on state parks by visiting the Minnesota state parks web site or pick up a copy of the Parks Guide from the DNR Information Center.

 If you need specific information about accessibility at a particular state park, please call that park before visiting.
 In some cases special arrangements can be made.
 Although park staff cannot reserve specific sites, they will make every effort to assign a site with appropriate picnic tables and easy access to the restrooms and shower buildings.

-- All permits are valid for one year from the month of purchase.
+A valid Minnesota state park permit is required for all vehicles entering Minnesota state parks.
+All permits are valid for one year from the month of purchase.

 If your vehicle has been issued Minnesota disability license plates or a rear-view mirror hang tag, or if you have a Federal Access Pass, Minnesota residents can get a reduced rate year-round vehicle permit for $12.
 If you own multiple vehicles you may purchase additional permits at the same rate for other vehicles in your name.